There are very few things in life that are better than a freshly brewed cup of coffee first thing in the morning.

 A Few Other Suggestions

-That being said, there are still a few other methods available to use if you want to make coffee without the need of a coffee making machine.
+That being said, there are still a few other methods available to use if you want to make coffee without the need for a coffee-making machine.

 Consider trying out the following methods: